Student Research Support

 prior to the start of travel.
 Applicants should keep in mind that progress toward completion of the terminal degree will weigh heavily in award decisions.

 Both data-collection and travel funding are now restricted to doctoral students, with one exception to be described in the following paragraph.
 The restriction is necessary because we must apply our limited funds to the most pressing need: funding dissertation research and conference travel for doctoral students, either while they are interviewing for academic positions or attempting to establish professional standing in the field.
-During their matriculation in the CU Linguistics doctoral program, doctoral students may apply for awards limited to either (a) one dissertation research award of up to $2000 and one conference award of up to $300 or (b) two conference awards of up to $300 each.
+During their matriculation in the CU Linguistics doctoral program, doctoral students may apply for awards limited to either (a) one dissertation research award of up to $2000 and one conference award of up to $300 or (b) two conference awards of up to $500 each; these two $500 awards may be combined into one international conference award for $1000.

 An exception to the aforementioned restriction may be made for MA students who are writing an MA thesis: such students may receive funds of up to $300 to support research leading to the MA thesis.